 The Endeavour Foundation Disability Research Fund is a Charitable Trust established to benefit Australians with a disability, especially people with an intellectual or developmental disability.
 The Fund aims to encourage quality and innovation in the disability services sector.
 Funding is available in an annual competitive grants round for researchers to undertake research into issues of key importance for the Australian disability sector.

-Find out more about the Endeavour Foundation Disability Research Fund here.
+To find out more about the Endeavour Foundation Disability Research Fund.

 The funds administered by the Endeavour Foundation Disability Research Fund are dependent on the generosity of our community.
 Find out how to donate to the Fund here.

 Endeavour Foundation values research partnerships based on collaboration and inclusion.
 We wish to support research that focuses on achieving positive outcomes for people with a disability, and/or assists disability service providers to better support people with a disability to achieve their aspirations and goals.
 To talk to us about partnering on research, please contact Jenny Madden on 0417 779 839 or via email.

 |New information access technologies for people with intellectual disability||Queensland University of Technology||2016-2019|

 |Effective decision making support for people with cognitive disability||La Trobe University, University of Sydney, The University of New South Wales, and Queensland University of Technology, with industry partners Melbourne City Mission, Victorian Office of the Public Advocate, Inclusion Melbourne, Summer Foundation, Department of Family and Community Services (NSW), Office of the Public Advocate (QLD), Office of the Public Guardian (NSW), Queensland Mental Health Commission, The Public Trustee of Queensland, New South Wales Trustee and Guardian, and Office of the Public Guardian (QLD)||2015-2019|